please note that you can click on the pictures above to freeze the transitioning

 The treatment protocol developed at our clinic is described below:

 An OCT scan is performed to confirm a diagnosis of skin cancer - a biopsy is generally not required.
 The scan will show the precise depth of the cancer down to 1/100th of a millimetre (see the image above).
 Other aspects of the tumour (that are recognisable on OCT) will determine if biphasic photodynamic treatment is suitable.

 A special photosensitising cream is applied to the tumour and this is left under a dressing for a few hours.
 The ingredient in the cream will be converted to a light-activated molecule which selectively accumulates in skin cancer cells.

 3. ACTIVATION WITH LIGHT

 Two types of intense light source will then be used to illuminate the area ("biphasic activation"):

-The first light is a high intensity red lamp which is used for about 5 minutes.
-The red light will begin activation and will also increase oxygenation to tumour (oxygen is essential for successful PDT).
+The first light is a high intensity red lamp which is used for 5 - 8 minutes.
+The red light will begin activation and will also increase oxygenation to tumour (oxygen is essential for successful activation).

 It is during the illumination process that a chemical reaction occurs within the tumour cells.
 They are destroyed.
 The normal healthy cells are spared.
 This means tumour removal with faster healing and less scarring.